🔍 1 Female = 500 Eggs Per Year

 Location: Clusters in crevices

-Bed bug life cycle stages showing eggs, nymphs, and adults
+Bed bug life stages showing eggs, nymphs, and adults

-Bed bug life stages: eggs, nymphs (5 stages), and adults
+Bed bug life stages: eggs, 5 nymph stages, and adults

 💡 Pro Tip: Use a Flashlight

-Bed bugs are nocturnal and hide in dark places.
-A bright flashlight and magnifying glass are essential tools for spotting these tiny pests.
-Check during early morning hours when they're most likely to be visible after feeding.
+Bed bugs are nocturnal and hide in dark crevices.
+A bright flashlight and magnifying glass are essential.
+Check during pre-dawn hours when they're most likely to be visible after feeding.

 Physical Evidence: What Bed Bugs Leave Behind